RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Conclusion

 \section{Conclusion}

 We presented RSPECT, a scalable and efficient heuristic algorithm for robust planning of energy-constrained UAVs and mobile charging stations (UGVs) to perform long-horizon aerial monitoring missions.
 We provided theoretical results on the complexity and robustness of our approach.
+To our knowledge, this combination of formal complexity and robustness guarantees has not been previously achieved for this type of energy-aware UAV-UGV planning problems.
 These theoretical results were also supported by simulations that demonstrated the performance of our approach and compared it to some standard optimization techniques as well as other related works (\cite{ropero2019terra,yu2018algorithms,maini2019coverage}).
 Experiments were also provided for validation.

-Future work includes adapting our approach to other long-horizon missions such as patrolling, SLAM, search, and exploration with UAV-UGV teams.
+Future work includes extending our approach to monitoring missions with more generic temporal constraints (e.g., visiting the air points periodically, in a specific order or within specific time windows).
+In addition, as an alternative to the deterministic robustness margins used in \eqref{opt_problem}, we plan to explore stochastic formulations where the energy-feasibility imposed by \eqref{eq:con2}, \eqref{eq:con3} is instead encoded as chance constraints.
+Furthermore, we also plan to extend our approach to other long-horizon missions such as patrolling, SLAM, and search.
 Moreover, we plan to enhance our approach with more on-board autonomy (e.g., for energy monitoring/harvesting, reactive planning and coordination, dynamic environment/obstacles).
 Finally, we plan to incorporate learning-based approaches for improving the overall performance in stochastic scenarios.